-Probiotics are live micro-organisms, that when consumed in adequate amounts may improve the health of the host (you!).
+If you're wondering how to improve your gut health, probiotics are a good place to start.
+They are live micro-organisms which should be consumed in adequate amounts.
 Many of these micro-organisms occur naturally in cultured or fermented foods such as yogurt, kefir and sauerkraut.
 However, because these foods vary in their contribution and diversity, it’s not always possible to evaluate their benefit to our health.
 For this reason, foods can’t strictly be described as ‘probiotic', but are often referred to as such.
 We’ve used the term to describe foods brimming with these gut-friendly microbes.

 Probiotic bacteria perform some important functions including supporting a healthy immune system, metabolism and digestion.
 Research indicates that imbalances in the gut microbiota may be linked to numerous diseases, including cancer and type 2 diabetes.

 Your gut microbiota is also strongly influenced by your food choices and you can easily support this by including more probiotic as well as prebiotic-rich foods into your daily diet.

 Discover even more top tips for digestive health, including does diet affect gut health?
 Also, check out some of our delicious gut-friendly recipes from satisfying soups to salads, including a whole range of tasty plant-based options.

 What gut health foods should you add to your diet?